MWRuszczycky/pmgame/README.md

 ### Installing and updating

-The program uses the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/).
+If you want to just get the latest release binary for Linux rather than compiling from source, then [go here](https://github.com/MWRuszczycky/pmgame/releases).
+Otherwise, the program uses the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/) for package management and compiling.
 Clone the repository and install with
 ```sh
 git clone https://github.com/MWRuszczycky/pmgame.git
 cd pmgame